willtholke/CS61A/notes/lec-notes.md

 An expression is a peice of code that describes computation and evaluates to some value while a *statement* is one or more lines of code that make something happen in a program; ex: expression is `1 + 2`, value is `3`

-- Expressions are evaluated
+- Expressions -> evaluated
-- Statements are executed
+- Statements -> executed

-- all expressions can be written in **f(x)** form; all values are expressions, but not all expressions are values; an expression can also be a function
+- all expressions can be written in `f(x)` form; all values are expressions, but not all expressions are values; an expression can also be a function

 ### Operand vs. Operator
 An **operand** are the values that an operator acts on whereas **operators** are special symbols that indicate that a computation should be performed